guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

 curl /game/v1/:username/:userkey/:mapid/capital-ship/create-battle-cruiser
 ```

 Creates a battle cruiser and returns the corresponding BattleCruiser object.
+The call fails if your Capital didn't have enough energy to create the ship and fill it with that much energy.

 ### Create Energy Carrier